 Selecting the right job will therefore depend on two major factors: firstly, it’s important to figure out what kind of ESL teaching job you’d like (in this case, continue reading to discover more) and, secondly, hone in on a suitable destination, given your likes and needs.
 For the latter, our Teaching Destinations page will surely help.

 Under the ESL teaching job umbrella is where you’ll find an extensive variety of positions.
 Whilst most people only imagine teaching English in China, there are quite a few jobs which require you to teach other subjects, only doing so in English.
 Teaching positions in International Schools, for example, will require subject specialisation for secondary teachers and many standard kindergarten jobs will simply require you to speak English to the children whilst you look after them.
 In the grand scheme of things, these two specific examples can be the best paid jobs of all, granted you are in a prestigious institute in one of the major Tier 1 cities.

 Teaching subjects other than English can also be ideal if you are eligible to work in China (see our Am I Eligible Page?) but don’t have TEFL qualifications or enough practical teaching hours to qualify for Tier 1 English-teaching positions.

 How different can ESL teaching jobs really get?
-Well, look at this way: you could be paid to play, dance and paint with 2yo in kindergartens or required to get into heated socio-economic debates with curious young adults at universities.
+Well, look at this way: you could be paid to play, dance and paint with 2 year olds in kindergartens or required to get into heated socio-economic debates with curious young adults at universities in China.
 You can be helping out a couple of students supplementing their schooling with you as their English tutor or be following a pre-set curriculum at an international school.
 The options are nearly endless.